w4rum/squadlanes/README.md

 your needs.

 ## Documentation / Project overview for developers
-This project is in a somewhat unpolished and largely undocumented state.
+Big parts of this project are in a somewhat unpolished and largely undocumented state.
+The front-end, especially the map logic, has good commenting and if you're familiar with graph algorithms you might be able to make sense of it.

+The python data mining scripts, however, are very spaghetti at the moment.

-We apologize for this but don't have specific plans to fix this in the immediate future since the person responsible for most of the code including the extraction scripts (Tim | w4rum) hasn't actively played Squad in quite a while and has moved to a kind of maintenance-only mode for this project.
+We apologize for this but don't have specific plans to fix this in the immediate future.

 If you want to contribute at this point in time, feel free to open issues and pull requests and we'll be happy to work with you.

 Just be warned, it's probably a lot of work to get into it.

 ## Attribution and Licenses
 - Squad map backgrounds and capture point information were extracted from game files